 If you're interested in this option for yourself, you may want to explore pre-planning your final arrangements.
 Water cremation tends to cost around $1000-3200 more than traditional cremation.
 (See this 2003 NPR interview on water cremation.)

 Most bodies are buried in established cemeteries, but there are no state laws in Georgia that prohibit burial on private property.
 Local governments may have rules governing private burials, however.
 Before burying a body on private land or establishing a family cemetery, you should check county and city zoning ordinances.

 In Georgia, there are few laws controlling where you may keep or scatter ashes.
 Ashes may be stored in a crypt, niche, grave, or container at home.
 If you wish to scatter ashes, you have many options.
-Cremation renders ashes harmless, so there is no public health risk involved in scattering ashes.
-Use common sense and refrain from scattering ashes in places where they would be obvious to others.
+Generally, use common sense and refrain from scattering ashes in places where they would be obvious to others.
 Georgia law requires the funeral director to acquire a permit before cremating a body or transporting it out of state.
 (Georgia Code § 31-10-20.)

 Scattering ashes in an established scattering garden.
 Many cemeteries provide gardens for scattering ashes.
 If you're interested, ask the cemetery for more information.